Nima-MM/nim-tec/.github/CONTRIBUTING.md

-# 🙌 Contributing to StockEase
+# 🙌 Contributing to nim-tec

-**Thank you** for your interest in contributing to StockEase!
+**Thank you** for your interest in contributing to nim-tec!
 Your help makes this project better for everyone.

 ---